hashicorp/terraform/website/docs/configuration/interpolation.html.md

   * `base64encode(string)` - Returns a base64-encoded representation of the
     given string.

+  * `base64gzip(string)` - Compresses the given string with gzip and then encodes the result to base64.
+This can be used with certain resource arguments that allow binary data to be passed with base64 encoding, since Terraform strings are required to be valid UTF-8.

   * `base64sha256(string)` - Returns a base64-encoded representation of raw
     SHA-256 sum of the given string.
     **This is not equivalent** of `base64encode(sha256(string))`